🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 plt.show()

-# Detect sign reversal temperature of Hall coefficient
+# Detect the temperature at which the Hall coefficient changes sign

 sign_change_idx = np.where(np.diff(np.sign(R_H)))[0]